 In relationships, the silent treatment might manifest when one partner becomes withholding in the middle of an argument and begins refusing to engage in any way to further the discussion.
 This can be seen as a form of emotional abuse.

-The silent treatment might be used in this way: “a partner may start the argument with a complaint about something their spouse has said or done.
+The silent treatment might be used in this way in intimate relationships: “a partner may start the argument with a complaint about something their spouse has said or done.

 The other partner then refuses to engage in the conversation, ignoring the original complaint and any follow-up comments.
 The silent treatment can leave the first partner feeling as though they did something wrong, but not knowing what that was.”

-This form of emotional abuse is a way to manipulate the argument and gain control over the conversation.
-Because the abused partner doesn’t know what they did wrong, they will often begin to worry about their own behavior or try pleading with their abuser in an effort to appease them.
+This form of emotional abuse is a way to manipulate the argument and exert control over the conversation.
+Because the abused partner doesn’t know what they did wrong, they will often begin to worry about their own behavior or try pleading with their emotionally abusive partner in an effort to appease them.

 This furthers the person’s desire for power and control because it enables them to keep the argument going for as long as they like, while also being able to ignore any of their partner’s attempts at trying to resolve things.